EPPO Alert List – Vascular streak dieback

 Early symptoms include leaf chlorosis, scorched leaf margins, and stunting and/or wilting of the current year’s growth, eventually leading to death of individual branchesThis dieback may continue into the main stem of the tree and ultimately cause tree death.
 Streaking or discoloration within the vascular tissue can be observed when symptomatic branches or stems are cut.
 Opportunistic fungi such as Botryosphaeria and Phomopsis colonize the weakened branches and cause cankers.
 There are currently no recommended chemical or cultural treatments available.
 Infested plants should be removed and incinerated to prevent any further spread.

-The causal agent of vascular streak dieback in the USA is debated: some sources note that the fungus Ceratobasidium theobromae was consistently isolated from diseased plants whereas others consider that it may be another Ceratobasidium species.
-C. theobromae is a damaging pathogen on cocoa (Theobroma cacao) in South-East Asia and Melanesia.
-Ceratobasidium species are difficult to maintain in culture, making it impossible so far to conduct pathogenicity testing.
-A Real-time PCR test is being developed for reliable diagnostic of vascular streak dieback in the USA.
+The causal agent of vascular streak dieback in the USA is considered to be a Ceratobasidium species close to C. theobromae, is a damaging pathogen on cocoa (Theobroma cacao) and cassava (Manihot esculenta) in South-East Asia and Melanesia.
+Ceratobasidium species are difficult to maintain in culture, making it impossible so far to complete Koch’s postulates.
+PCR and real-time PCR tests have been developed for reliable diagnostic of vascular streak dieback in the USA.

 Pictures of symptoms observed can be viewed on the Internet: https://www.pubs.ext.vt.edu/content/pubs_ext_vt_edu/en/SPES/spes-483/spes-483.html